 Initiative Council's Role The sustainability and improvement of Council's infrastructure will be measured by the percentage of completed capital works projects due for delivery in the current financial year, excluding grant funding reliant projects with funding pending.
-Below is a list of some of the significant projects: Falls Road, Fish Creek Rural Road Rehabilitation Footpath Renewal and Extension Program Great Southern Rail Trail Extension - Leongatha to Nyora and Welshpool to Hedley New Footpath Sweeper for Town CBD Cleaning Simons Lane, Leongatha Upgrade Road Reseal Program Target: 70% or greater completion each year Deliver Advocate to the relevant level of Government for connectivity improvements within the Shire, including telecommunications and transport.
+Below is a list of some of the significant projects: Falls Road, Fish Creek Rural Road Rehabilitation Footpath Renewal and Extension Program Great Southern Rail Trail Extension - Leongatha to Nyora and Welshpool to Hedley New Footpath Sweeper for Town CBD Cleaning Deliver New Pootpath Sweeper for Town CBD Cleaning Simons Lane, Leongatha Upgrade Road Reseal Program Target: 70% or greater completion each year Advocate to the relevant level of Government for connectivity improvements within the Shire, including telecommunications and transport.
 Advocate Implement Council's Blueprint for Community and Economic Infrastructure Strategy process to prioritise and schedule asset and capital works and development.
 Deliver